Lyoshas/onlineStore/README.md

   - _lastName_ - must be a string and must be 1 to 50 characters long
   - _email_ - must be a valid email with up to 254 characters.
 This email must be unique, meaning no two users can have the same email.
   - _password_ - must consist of at least 8 characters, not exceeding 72 characters, including at least 1 uppercase letter, 1 lowercase letter, 1 number and 1 special character
-  - _phoneNumber_ - optional parameter.
-If specified, it must be a string that conforms to this schema: '+380-XX-XXX-XX-XX' (e.g. +380-12-345-67-89).
-The phone number must be unique.
   - _recaptchaToken_ - retrieved when the user completes the ReCAPTCHA v2 challenge.
 Must be specified and must be valid.
 - **Request params:** none
 - **Query string parameters:** none